-Pence says states have enough COVID-19 tests to start phase one of White House recovery plan
+Pence says states have enough COVID-19 tests to start phase 1 of White House recovery plan

 The third phase, which is for areas who have met the criteria three times and have no rebounds in cases, allows vulnerable parts of the population to go back in public, opening back up gyms and bars, resuming full-time staffing at worksites and letting people head back to large venues like restaurants, movie theaters, churches and sports venues – albeit at a reduced capacity.

-Trump also said Friday said the projected U.S. death toll from the coronavirus is expected to be sustainably lower than the initial grim projections and credited Americans' diligence for seeing the "light at the end of the tunnel" of the pandemic.
+Trump also said Friday the projected U.S. death toll from the coronavirus is expected to be sustainably lower than the initial grim projections and credited Americans' diligence for seeing the "light at the end of the tunnel" of the pandemic.

 FREEDOM CAUCUS CALLS ON TRUMP TO REOPEN ECONOMY: 'WE ARE A FREE PEOPLE'